Today we wanted to tell you about some of the best strings that market provide. We picked 4 Companies, 4 types of strings, 4 different materials.

 The AQ-4 New Nylgut strings for Soprano ukuleles, made by the Italian company Aquila.
 Every package contains set of four white ukulele strings.

-This model of strings should be tuned to high G, in which subsequent strings are tuned to respectively G, C, E and A.
+This model should be tuned to high G, in which subsequent strings are tuned to respectively G, C, E and A.

 Made from a composite material, called Nylgut, which is basically a blend of three different synthetic components.